pret/pokeheartgold/docs/CONTRIBUTING.md

-# Contributing guide for Pokemon Heartgold
+# Contributing guide for Pokémon HeartGold

-This repo contains binary code extracted from Pokemon - Heartgold Version (USA), disassembled into .s files.
+This repo contains binary code extracted from Pokémon - HeartGold Version (USA), disassembled into .s files.
 The goal is to take the assembly code and turn them into readable C code that generates the same assembly instructions.

 ## Prerequisites

-* Basic knowledge of ARMv4 and ARMv4T assembly.
+* Basic knowledge of ARMv4T assembly.
 * Basic knowledge of C programming language.
-* Be able to use Github version control
+* Be able to use GitHub version control.
-* Have a clone of the repo set up on your computer per [INSTALL.md](INSTALL.md) instructions
+* Have a clone of the repo set up on your computer per [INSTALL.md](INSTALL.md) instructions.
-* An understanding of how compilers work (including common compiler flags)
+* An understanding of how compilers work (including common compiler flags).

 ## Important Repository files and directories when decompiling